Seahawks defense feasts on Giants in dominant ‘Monday Night Football’ win

 And they played it with their starting quarterback hobbling through a knee injury that briefly forced him out in the first half.

-But what the Seahawks had Monday night was a dominating defense that sacked New York QB Daniel Jones 11 times — tying a Seattle team record that had previously been set in a 37-0 win against the Raiders in 1986 — and a scintillating performance from rookie cornerback Devon Witherspoon.
+But what the Seahawks had Monday night was a dominating defense that sacked New York QB Daniel Jones 10 times and Parris Campbell once for the 11th — tying a Seattle team record that had previously been set in a 37-0 win against the Raiders in 1986 — and a scintillating performance from rookie cornerback Devon Witherspoon.

 And that was more than enough to lead Seattle to a 24-3 win over the New York Giants and win a third straight game to improve to 3-1.
 It only further washed away the bad taste of the season opening blowout home defeat against the Los Angeles Rams.